-Estimated shelf life: 1 year if stored away from direct sunlight and moisture.
+Estimated shelf life: 6 months if stored away from direct sunlight and moisture.

 - Perhaps not for those who dislike the scent of lavender.
 You can substitute with other oils, but I do insist that lavender works best.

-A little goes a long way!
+- A little goes a long way!
 I use a about half a teaspoon on each leg after shaving.

-All the benefits of aftershave without the sting and nasty ingredients.
+- All the benefits of aftershave without the sting and nasty ingredients.

-- Aloe gel: moisturizes skin without giving it a greasy feel.
+- Preserved aloe gel: moisturizes skin without giving it a greasy feel.
 It contains antioxidants including, beta carotene, vitamin C and E that can help improve the skin’s natural firmness and keep the skin hydrated.
 It also provides relief for dry, itchy, burned or razor burned skin.
 (Buy here or see my shopping guide for other trusted brands)